foldl/chatllm.cpp/docs/binding.md

 code completion (a base model supporting fill-in-the-middle is required), and setup a fully functional local copilot in Visual Studio Code with the help of tools like [twinny](https://github.com/rjmacarthy/twinny).

-`openai_api.py` takes two arguments specifying models for chatting and code completion respectively.
-For example, use DeepSeekCoder instructed for chatting, and its base model for code completion:
+`openai_api.py` takes three arguments specifying models for chatting, code completion and text embedding respectively.
+For example, use
+DeepSeekCoder instructed for chatting, and its base model for code completion:

 ```sh